doomed999/wow.unity/README.md

 # wow.unity

-**wow.unity** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity's URP Pipeline.
+**wow.unity** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity's Built-In and URP pipelines.
 With the click of a button, you will have a library of models and prefabs ready to drop directly into your scenes.

 ## Why use wow.unity?